a1v0/a1v0.de/draft-articles/local-login-fails-after-removal-of-dummy-data.md

 ## When does it happen?

 Broken local login typically occurs following the removal of dummy data from your instance.
-Dummy data can be purged via a service request on the NOW Support portal.
+Dummy data can be purged via a service request on the NowSupport portal.

 Here are the usual "ingredients" that lead to this issue: